Beth Peterson: Women's

+Mixed

-Peterson also represented Manitoba at the 2023 Canadian Mixed Curling Championship, playing third for Kyle Kurz where they finished the round robin undefeated.
+Peterson won the 2020 Manitoba mixed provincial championship as third for Braden Calvert.
+However, the team did not represent Manitoba at the national championship.
+Three years later, she won the provincial championship again, playing third for Kyle Kurz.
+At the 2023 Canadian Mixed Curling Championship, Manitoba finished the round robin undefeated.
 In the championship round, they lost just one game (against Saskatchewan), giving them a 9–1 record.
-After beating Ontario in the semifinal, they played Saskatchewan again in the final and lost 6-4, earning a silver medal in the process.
+After beating Ontario in the semifinal, they played Saskatchewan again in the final and lost 6–4, earning a silver medal in the process.

 Personal life

 Peterson works as a radiation therapist at CancerCare Manitoba.
 She is married to David Turnbull, and has three children.